Sergi Enrich: Ponferradina

 On 22 September 2021, Enrich agreed to a deal at SD Ponferradina, recently returned to the second tier.
 He contributed six goals and as many assists in his only campaign, and then turned down a new contract.

-Oviedo
+Later career

-Enrich signed a one-year contract with Real Oviedo on 18 July 2022.
+Enrich continued to compete in division two subsequently, representing Real Oviedo, Real Zaragoza and SD Huesca.

 Personal life

 In October 2016, Enrich and teammate Antonio Luna apologised when a sex tape involving them and a woman went viral on the Internet.
 Due to the woman's lack of consent to the filming, the pair were given two-year prison sentences in January 2021, suspended due to their lack of prior criminal records.